arcan1s/awesome-widgets/sources/readme/en.md

 **hddtemp cmd**

 Type a command which will be run for hddtemp DataEngine.
+Default is `sudo hddtemp`.

 **MPD address**